lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_training_checklist.md

 4. Output charts (system behaviors) you're going to check and discuss as a team in relation to their team's highest priority need: _______________________________________

-### 7. Facilitator needs/questions (need for training or problems with)
+### 7. Facilitator needs/questions - Select and briefly describethe training need or question.
+Rank to prioritize your facilitator need/question for group supervision.

-#### Cheatsheet needs/questions - select, rank order (in order of priority), and briefly describe issue or question:
+#### Cheatsheet needs/questions

 - [ ] ___ meta _______________________________________